learn-co-curriculum/dsc-prework-intro-enterprise/README.md

 The goal of the post-test is checking your understanding of the material, for both you and your Flatiron School instructors.
 After taking it, you will be able to see whether your answers were correct, along with explanations for each question.

-You are not required to score a particular number of points on the post-test prior to starting the program.
+You are not required to score a particular number of points on the post-test prior to starting the program, but it is expected that you score at least a 90% on it.
 The post-test is a diagnostic assessment that can help you understand what to study during the time before the program starts, and to help Flatiron School understand what kind of support you will need.

 #### Troubleshooting Post-Test Access